Agency Traffic Manager: Key Roles and Responsibilities

 But that’s just in brief.
 Take a scroll with us through all the details of an agency traffic manager’s key roles and responsibilities.

-What Does a Traffic Manager Do In an Agency?
+What Does a Traffic Manager Do?

 We’ve talked about what agency operations managers do.
 We’ve also covered project manager roles and responsibilities.
 So, what exactly does a traffic manager do?